What is TB?

 - In December 2007, Bovine TB was detected during routine slaughter surveillance in a Fresno County dairy cow.
 In May 2008, two associated Fresno County dairy herds were also confirmed to be affected by TB.
-On September 18, 2008, the United States Department of Agriculture downgraded California’s bovine TB status from Accredited Free to Modified Accredited Advanced through a notice in the Federal Register.
+On September 18, 2008, the USDA downgraded California's bovine TB status from Accredited Free to Modified Accredited Advanced.
 A fourth affected herd was confirmed in a San Bernardino County dairy herd in January 2009.
-Eight TB-infected cows were detected between these four herds and three different genetic strain-types were isolated indicating these cases had three separate sources.
+Between these four herds, eight TB-infected cows were detected and three different genetic strain-types were isolated, suggesting these cases had three separate sources.
 The strains were not related to the herds detected in California in 2002-2003.
 Trace investigations of these herds led to about 310 separate herd tests of more than 419,000 cattle in 254 herds.
 Two of the affected herds (for a total of 1,500 cattle) were depopulated, while the other two herds began a "test and removal plan".

 - California was on the way to regaining "TB-Free" status when, in April 2011, bovine TB was detected in a San Bernardino County dairy herd.
-On October 7, 2011 a second dairy herd was detected, again following the diagnosis of TB in a cow during routine slaughter surveillance.
+On October 7, 2011 a second dairy herd was detected.
+Both herd detections followed the diagnosis of TB in a cow during routine slaughter surveillance.
 The different genetic strain-type of bovine TB between these two herds indicated the infections were not related.
 Both herds went on 'test and removal plan", and the other was depopulated.
 On December 7, 2011 a third dairy herd in San Bernardino County, tested because it had contact with the affected herd detected October 7, 2011, was diagnosed with bovine TB.
 Herd TB testing revealed one animal that had suspicious lesions during necropsy; samples were confirmed positive for Mycobacterium tuberculosis complex species.
 The herd went on a "test and removal plan" to eradicate infection.

 Please see our California Bovine TB Update for information on the latest bovine TB investigations and a summary table of the affected herds.

 Contact your local CDFA Animal Health Branch District Office if you have any questions.